muratk5n/thirdwave/en/README.md

 Politico: "CIA Director: Putin 'too healthy'..
 William Burns' comment is a blow to Putin's critics who believed the Russian leader was ill"

 ---

+CNBC: "A critical shipping lane in Europe’s economic heart is drying up in the searing heat..
+The water levels in the River Rhine are running perilously low in the searing heat the region has been experiencing"

+---